Ariana Berlin

-Ariana Alyse Berlin Rotstein (born October 29, 1987) is an American artistic gymnast, dancer, film actress and senior producer at Fox Sports who competed for the University of California Los Angeles (UCLA) Bruins gymnastics team from 2006 to 2009.
+Ariana Alyse Berlin Rotstein (born October 29, 1987) is an American artistic gymnast, dancer, and senior producer at Fox Sports who competed for the University of California Los Angeles (UCLA) Bruins gymnastics team from 2006 to 2009.

 Early life

 Berlin was born in San Diego, California to Howard and Susan Berlin.
 From early childhood, Berlin trained at Southern California Elite Gymnastics Academy in Temecula and at South Coast Gymnastics in Orange County.
 Berlin was the Level 9 All-around champion and uneven bars runner-up at the 1999 Western National Championships.
 In 2001 Berlin suffered multiple long bone fractures and collapse of both lungs as a result of a life-threatening car accident.
 She graduated in 2005 from Patrick Henry High School.

 Car accident recovery and dance

 Having difficulty resuming rigorous gymnastics training, Berlin joined the San Diego breakdance troupe Culture Shock and performed at SeaWorld San Diego.
 At SeaWorld, Berlin met the UCLA Bruins gymnastics head coach, Valorie Kondos Field, who was choreographing the SeaWorld Summer Nights production.
 Kondos Field encouraged Berlin to resume gymnastics training and welcomed Berlin to tryout for a UCLA Bruins gymnastic walk-on spot.